 -- More than 33,000 sexual wellness products of unknown origin were found at a warehouse in District 12, Ho Chi Minh City and were later confiscated by police officers to facilitate their investigation.

 -- The director of Hanoi Construction Investment Company No. 2 under the Hanoi Housing Development Investment Corporation has been dismissed from his position for violating COVID-19 prevention and control regulations.

--- Vietnam’s rice export topped 2.16 million metric tons, worth $1.1 billion, in the first four months of this year, according to the Ministry of Agriculture and Rural Development.
+-- Vietnam’s export value of agro-forestry-fisheries products in the first four months of 2021 stood at around US$17.15 billion, a 24.2 percent year-on-year increase, according to the Ministry of Agriculture and Rural Development.